PAGE UPDATED: 19.06.2022

 Autotrail went through a phase in the 1990s of naming their coach-builds after native American tribes.
 It seemed to be a popular subject at the time and they’ve called ours a ‘Cree’.

 This is what we call her too – no fancy names like ‘Molly’ or ‘Daisy’ for us.
 It just doesn’t suit her, though female she most certainly is.

 Gav had already used Cree a few times before we bought her, borrowing the van off his son’s Godmother for boys’ weekends at Rendlesham Forest in Suffolk.

 So, he knew the van quite well and when it came up for sale early in 2017 we bought it for £6000 with just 58K on the clock.

-We’d been searching for a campervan for several months and when Cree became available the decision to buy was made simple after a rave review of VW Cree’s in Practical Motorhome magazine.
+We’d been searching for a campervan for several months.
+When Cree became available the decision to buy was made simple after a rave review of VW Cree’s in Practical Motorhome magazine.

-When the previous owner had lent it to her boyfriend for an extended period, he somehow managed to get the bathroom window ripped off and the roof rack damaged.
+The previous owner had lent it to her boyfriend for an extended period.
+He managed to get the bathroom window ripped off and the roof rack damaged.
 We can only assume he must have hit an overhanging tree.

 Death to motorhomes – dreaded water ingress

 Damp patches could be seen on the shower room/ toilet walls when we bought Cree, so we knew it needed major indoor body work.
 However, the extent of the repairs were only made apparent through the skilled observation of our good friend, Dom.